the second DEATH STAR, the

-- I Can Rule Alone: Kyle to Jerec in the bad ending for Dark Forces 2.
+- I Can Rule Alone: Kyle to Jerec in the dark side ending.

 - Idiosyncratic Difficulty Levels: Apprentice (easy), Jedi Knight (medium), Jedi Master (hard).

 - Karma Meter: A major element.
-You can fall to the Dark Side in two ways: allowing or causing the deaths of noncombatant individuals and droids, or investing too many ranks in Dark powers.
+You can fall to the dark side in two ways: allowing or causing the deaths of noncombatant individuals and droids, or investing too many ranks in dark side powers.

-- Redemption Equals Death: Yun.
-He has just enough time to complete his Heel-Face Turn before being cut down (intentionally or unintentionally, depending on the source) by his mentor.
+- Redemption Equals Death: Yun has just enough time to complete his HeelFace Turn before being cut down (intentionally or unintentionally, depending on the source) by his mentor.